-The design developed for Blocks 1a and 1b, each has a single staircase that is arranged to continue to the Basement, with fire door arranged at Ground Floor level to separate the Basement and upper storeys, as demonstrated in .
-This arrangement is effectively reflecting the situation presented in , which was generally only applicable to small residential buildings < 11m under general guidance.
+The design developed for current building - Block 3a to 3c, each has a single staircase that is arranged to continue to the Basement, with fire door arranged at Ground Floor level to separate the Basement and upper storeys, as demonstrated in Figure 13.
+This arrangement is effectively reflecting the situation presented in Figure 12, which was generally only applicable to small residential buildings < 11m under general guidance.
 As such, the design is contravention to clause 30.2 of BS 9991.
-It should be noted that the construction method of shafts is to begin at the lowest level and construct up rather than having transfer beams with the shaft starting in this case at ground/podium level.
-The latter method is considered impractical and not reasonable with construction and engineering.